Last updated March 1st, 2023

 If you are ordering from us then you do not need to worry about envelopes.
 We include matching envelopes with all orders.

-Envelopes we use are 120x80mm in size (4.5″x3.2″), plain white, 100gsm, gummed (can be sealed).
+Envelopes we use are 120x80mm in size (4.5″x3.2″), plain white, 100gsm, gummed (So you can seal them).
 They offer best fit for folded memorial cards.

 120x80mm envelopes are sometimes incorrectly called C7 – if you are trying to buy them yourself better check dimensions as these can vary depending on manufacturer.